Student Government Association

 Upon presentation of charges to the Senate by a Senator, or upon presentation of a petition signed by a simple majority of the members of the Student Government Association, the Senate shall convene within five school days to consider the matter, with the most senior uninvolved member of the Executive Council presiding.
 The Senate shall hear evidence presented by both sides, after which all involved parties will be excused.
 After all discussion is completed, the Senate will then vote on impeachment, censure, or reprimand.
 Any action taken will require a two-thirds majority vote of the Student Senate.

-Upon presentation of charges to the Director of Student Activities it will be his or her responsibility to meet with all parties involved to receive an accurate analysis of the accused member’s conduct of failure in the performance of his of her duties.
-The Director of Student Activities will then announce a decision as to whether the accused should be impeached, censured, and/or removed from office.
+Upon presentation of charges to the Director of Athletics and Activities it will be his or her responsibility to meet with all parties involved to receive an accurate analysis of the accused member’s conduct of failure in the performance of his of her duties.
+The Director of Athletics and Activities will then announce a decision as to whether the accused should be impeached, censured, and/or removed from office.
 An opportunity of 72 hours or 3 business days will be provided to allow the accused the chance to resign if found guilty.
-This decision can be appealed by a conciliatory vote of at least 2 officers of the SGA Executive Board.
-The decision will then be made by the Vice President of Student Development, whose decision will be final.
+This decision can be appealed by a conciliatory vote of at least 2 officers of the SGA Executive Council.
+The decision will then be made by the Vice President of Student Services and Enrollment Management, whose decision will be final.

 Upon ratification, a verbal reprimand shall be delivered.